 - Select the Sort you want to perform.
-The sort options available are based upon the data in the column. - Numbers: Smallest to Largest or Largest to Smallest - Text: A to Z or Z to A - Oldest or Oldest to Newest
+The sort options available are based upon the data in the column. - Numbers: Smallest to Largest or Largest to Smallest - Text: A to Z or Z to A - Dates: Newest to Oldest or Oldest to Newest